 - Expansive olive groves and manicured gardens with multiple outdoor celebration spaces

-- Infinity pool and chic indoor-outdoor flow for dancing under the Corfu sky
+- Infinity pool and chic outdoor flow for dancing under the Corfu sky

 - Nine ensuite suites for your closest family and friends to stay on-property